Mwesigwa39/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody - This script adds execution permission to the ownwer, the group owner and the other users, to the file 'hello'.

+8-James_Bond - This script sets the owner and the group to no permission at all and other users to all the permissions, to the file 'hello'